mvolkmann/blog/src/dart.md

 | `toSigned(int width)`      | returns least significant bits, retaining sign bit          |
 | `toUnsigned(int width)`    | returns least significant bits, not retaining sign bit      |

-The `toRadixString` method can be used to convert decimal values to hexidecimal.
+The `toRadixString` method can be used to convert decimal values to hexadecimal.
 For example, `255.toRadixString(16)` returns the `String` `ff`.

 The `int` class adds the following operators